adam-staros95/dbt-access-management/README.md

       - {{ dbt_access_management.apply_masking_policies_for_model() }}
 ```

-If you don't want to configure database privileges, you can skip adding the `execute_grants_for_model` macro.
+If you don't want to configure database permissions, you can skip adding the `execute_grants_for_model` macro.
 Similarly, if you don't want to configure data masking, you can skip adding the `apply_masking_policies_for_model` macro.

 ### Create `access_management.yml` file